 As well be sure to stop by The Edmonton Food Bank hampers to drop off your non-perishable food donations.
 There are also volunteers to take the cash donations too.
 At the entrance, you’ll also be able to buy food tickets (if you haven’t pre-bought them) and get a festival map.

 For 2019 there are 73 Pavilions in total, but the countries are not in any kind of alphabetical or geographical order.
 For example pavilion 1 is Jamaica, 2 is Palestine, and 3 is Ukraine.
 These countries aren’t anywhere near each other geographically or alphabetically.
 It’s also worth noting the entrance for the festival is by pavilions 34 and 35.
 You might not be starting at pavilion 1, but as long as you have a few hours you should be able to visit all the pavilions.

 Tips for The Edmonton Heritage Festival

-Aside from arriving when the festival first opens, wearing good walking shoes and sharing tickets it’s also worth checking out the food menu in advance.
+Aside from arriving when the festival first opens, wearing good walking shoes, and sharing tickets it’s also worth checking out the food menu in advance.
 You may find there are some food items and dishes common in several pavilions, and some will cost more than others.
-One thing several pavilions feature are green onion cakes.
+One thing several pavilions feature is green onion cakes.
 This is a staple festival food in Edmonton.
-It’s a savoury pancake with green onions, and it’s fried and delicious.
-There’s an interesting history about how green onion cakes got so popular in Edmonton here.
-Anyway if you look at the tickets in advance you can make sure your not overpaying for your green onion cakes (or roti, or watermelon or baklava, etc.).
+It’s a savoury pancake made with green onions, and it’s fried and delicious.
+There’s an interesting history about how green onion cakes got so popular in Edmonton that you can read about here.
+Anyway if you look at the tickets in advance you can make sure you’re not overpaying for your green onion cakes (or roti, or watermelon or baklava, etc.).

 What I Dislike About The Edmonton Heritage Festival